 7. Queen Mary University of London

-Queen Mary University of London (QMUL) is a constituent college of the federal University of London, with roots dating back to 1775 as a medical school.
+Queen Mary University of London (QMUL) is a member institution of the federal University of London, with roots dating back to 1785, when The London Hospital Medical College was founded as England’s first official medical school.

-QMUL has a strong reputation for research and teaching, with most programs delivered at its Mile End campus.
-It is known for offering various scholarships, funding opportunities, and loans for international students.
+QMUL has a strong reputation for research and teaching and offers scholarships, funding opportunities, and loans for international students.

 Here is what Queen Mary University of London scholars say about IELTS: